A mitered corner is quite a simple technique, however, you will need to practise this a couple of times to really master it!

 - Each border should measure the length of the outer edge it’s being stitched to (including seams) plus twice the depth of each border (including seams).
 This will give you a little excess to trim off when completing the mitred corner.

-E.g. if the edge of the cushion is 16” and the depth of the border is 4” we will cut a border length of 24”.
+For example, if the edge of the cushion is 16” and the depth of the border is 4” we will cut a border length of 24”.

 Laying the borders onto the seam allowance and letting the corners overlap will give you the best result as far as calculating the amount of length you need for each side.